Nide6/oldProjects/mapGenerator/README.md

 # map generator
-### Language: TypeScript<br/>Project I've made in 2024, allows you to create map using a provided sprite.
+### Language: TypeScript<br/>A project I've made in 2024, allows you to create map using a provided sprite.

-To run it use "npm run dev" in mapGenerator directory
+To run it, use "npm run dev" in mapGenerator directory

 Functions:
 &emsp; right click -> open menu with available options